simbrain/simbraindocs/src/docs/workspace/update.md

 ## Update Controls and Indicators

-Play / Stop: playContinuously run the simulation until the user presses the same button.
+Play / Stop: play continuously run the simulation until the user presses the same button.

 Step: step iteration the simulation one time.